Table of Contents

 The caller supplies the DataTag and the data, this command will store that data on the YubiKey under the DataTag.
 If the YubiKey already contains information under the given DataTag, this command replaces it.

 Note that for some Data Objects there are higher-level APIs that are easier to use.
 An application that needs to store information often will not need to use this command.
-For example, if you want to put a certificate onto a YubiKey, use ImportCertificate(byte, X509Certificate2).
+For example, if you want to put a certificate onto a YubiKey, use ImportCertificate(byte, X509Certificate2, bool).
 Or if you want to store/retrieve Key History, use ReadObject<T>() and WriteObject(PivDataObject) along with the KeyHistory class.
 Under the covers, these APIs will ultimately call this command.
 But the application that uses the SDK can simply make the specific API calls, rather than use Put Data.

 There are a number of ways to use this command.
 The old, obsolete way is to provide the DataTag using the PivDataTag enum, along with data encoded as defined by PIV.
 The constructor PutDataCommand(PivDataTag, ReadOnlyMemory<byte>) and the properties Tag and EncodedData require using PIV-defined DataTags with PIV-defined encoded data only.
 This constructor and these properties are marked "Obsolete" and will be removed from the SDK in the future.
 However, it will still be possible to get the same functionality using the updated API.